Kautilya346/Kautilya346/README.md

 ###

-<p align="left">My name is Kautilya Srivastava and I'm a B.Tech Student, from LNMIIT🧑🏻‍🎓</p>
+<p align="left">My name is Kautilya Srivastava and I'm a B.Tech Student from LNMIIT🧑🏻‍🎓</p>

 ###